thangtvse/thesismgr-server/README.md

   - npm install
   - npm start (auto generate a new apidoc page and run)

-  + Please create a mongo database name thesis-mgr before running.
+  + Please create a mongo database before running.
   + Configuration for mongo database URI is in "config/db.js".

 ## API Docs